 Copyright 2008 Rixa Ann Spencer Freeze

 Freeze, Rixa Ann Spencer.
-"Born free: unassisted childbirth In North America." dissertation, University of Iowa, 2008.
+"Born free: unassisted childbirth In North America."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2008.